This post may contain affiliate links. Click here to read my full disclosure.

 Easy and Cheap Meals for Two (That Make Plenty of Leftovers) – If you were going to give me $100 to tell you what I ate in college and how I managed to make dirt cheap meals for two on a student budget, I probably still couldn’t come up with an answer.
 I have zero recollection of what I ate and how I grocery shopped while away from home for the first time in my life.

-How to Track Your Expenses – When it comes to personal finance, creating a budget is possibly the most common advice that you’ll hear or read.
+How to Track Your Expenses – When it comes to personal finance, creating a budget is possibly the most common advice you’ll hear or read.
 While creating a budget is a great step towards getting control over your money, I’d argue that tracking your expenses is an equally important step.

 Rockstar Finance Feature: 8 Extreme Frugal Living Ideas You Probably Haven’t Considered

 What to Do If You Start Cheating on Your Financial Goals – If you are working towards bettering your personal finances, you probably have set up specific financial goals tailored for you.
 Typically these will change and maybe even grow over the years, but either way it’s a great way to keep you accountable.

 However, you may find yourself cheating on your financial goals.
 GASP

 How Christine Paid off $500,000 in Debt – Can you imagine what it would be like to pay off $500,000 of debt?
 Well, our guest today did just that!
 Christine and her husband, John, paid off more than $500,000 of debt and are now enjoying true financial freedom!

 Some Thoughts on Figuring Out Where to Live – The other day, I had a long conversation with a younger relative about the decision-making process that Sarah and I went through to decide where we currently live (on the edge of a town in rural Iowa).

 Why did we end up choosing to live here?
 What was the thought process in that decision?
 After the conversation, it occurred to me that this might make for a really useful article for some people, so the conversation is rewritten into a sensible article.